ExabyteMiner/BATforN/README.md

 INTRO
 ------------------------
-This is the very first edition of BATforN (Bitcoin/Altcoin Tools for Newbies).

 BATforN started as a way to make my own Bitcoin/Altcoin tasks faster and easier to accomplish.
 As I progressed, I decided I would release my files for public use and so I have also added scripts that I thought might be useful for people who are either new to Bitcoin or just less tech-savvy in general.
 If you're not comfortable with using the debug console, you find